Insights

 8. Helium Mobile

-5 Tips for Implementing Parallax in Framer
+5 Tips for Implementing Parallax with Framer

-1. Understand Layers and Motion
+1. Understanding Layers and Motion

-2. Use Scroll Triggers
+2. Using Scroll Triggers

-3. Adjust Speed and Timing
+3. Adjusting Speed and Time Differences

-4. Integrate Interactive Elements
+4. Integrating Interactive Elements

-5. Test Across Devices
+5. Testing Across Devices

-Check the differences in parallax behavior between desktop and mobile, and optimize using Framer's preview feature.
-Particularly on mobile, simplifying parallax elements for performance and UX consideration is recommended.
+Check parallax behavior differences between desktop and mobile and optimize with Framer's preview feature.
+Simplifying parallax elements for mobile while considering performance and UX is advisable.

 Conclusion